 3 The Purity and Holiness of the Church

-If a member of the church sinned in such a way that he became unworthy of the fellowship with the saints and he did not want to change from his sins in spite of repeated help and admonitions, the community ceased the fellowship with him: excluded him.
-This was based on Jesus’ command:
+If a member of the church sinned in a way that made him become unworthy of the fellowship with the saints and he did not want to turn from his sins in spite of the patient help and repeated admonitions of his brothers, the church ceased having fellowship with him: he was excluded.
+This was based on Jesus’ commandment:

-If your brother sins against you, go and tell him his fault, between you and him alone.
-If he listens to you, you have gained your brother.
-But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
-If he refuses to listen to them, tell it to the church.
-And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
-Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
-(Matthew 18:15–18)
+If your brother or sister sins, go and point out their fault, just between the two of you.
+If they listen to you, you have won them over.
+But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
+If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
+Truly I tell you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+(Matthew 18:15–18 NIV)

-Concerning treating someone like a Gentile or a tax collector it ought to be remarked that the Jews did not have fellowship with Gentiles because they considered them as unclean (Acts 10:28).
-They thought in a similar way also about the greedy tax collectors, who compromised with the Romans (Matthew 9:10–11).
-This categorical rejection was not correct, yet this was the Jewish practice.
-Jesus bases on this fact showing what the real sense of separation is: the reason for it should not be the social or national state of the other one but the fact that he does not accept help and wants to remain in his sin.
+The Jews did not have fellowship with Gentiles because they considered them unclean (see Acts 10:28).
+They treated tax collectors in a similar way because they compromised with the Romans (Matthew 9:10–11).
+This categorical rejection was not right, yet this was the Jewish practice.
+Jesus refers to this practice but shows that the reason for separation should not be someone’s social status or nationality, but his refusal to accept the help and correction his brothers and sisters repeatedly tried giving him, choosing instead to remain in his sin.